ashishrana160796/cautious-integration-analysis/README.md

 * __custom-dashboards:__ JSON file for creating custom dashboard metrics with node level stats as well being captured.
 * __rest-service:__  HTTP Server that adds/remove prometheus targets & start/stop couchbase-exporter processes.
 This server is the basic idea behind the automation and synchronization amongst different tools in this monitoring solution.
 * __prometheus-analysis:__  Configuration file changes & targets.json files are provided.
 Plus, small code snippet to create a Prometheus service and setting up `mesh` cluster between two AlertManager instances.
+* __couchbase-exporter-analysis:__ It contains necessary code files to add a new kind of metrics based on `/indexes` endpoints for building a new version of couchbase-exporter instance from the original one.
+Please, incorporate the existing files with current `couchbase-exporter` by _totvslabs_ just to get started working with the couchbase-exporter building process.
+* __predictive-analytics-and-maintenance:__ This predictive analytics projects forecast system states for the near future and do outlier analysis of the already made forecast data.
+Also, sanity checks to keep the model performance with the advent of new data are made as well.

 ## Architecture Diagrams